 I bet that visiting a circus wasn’t the first thing on your mind when you set off for Cambodia.
 Still, you might want to reconsider for “Phare Cambodian Circus“.
 I mean, you can’t go to Pub Street every night and the circus is actually very impressive and entertaining.
 Don’t worry, Pub Street will still be there after the show.

 Phare is a modern circus with lot’s of acrobatics, theater, music, dance and aerial arts.
-The project provides an opportunity for disadvantaged Cambodian youngsters to express themselves and their story through performance art.
-They are not professional, but their talent and energy is clearly visible and enjoyable.
+The project provides an opportunity for disadvantaged Cambodian youngsters to express themselves and tell their story through performance art.
+They are not professionals, but their talent and energy is clearly visible and enjoyable.

-Don’t overthink it too long, just go, I’m sure sure you will enjoy it.
-The show starts at 8pm every night, but extra shows are at 5pm (only November-March on Mon-Thu-Sat).
-Ticket price starts at $18, but reserved seating and vip tickets are extra.
-Book your tickets and secure your seat here.
+Don’t overthink it too long, just go, I’m sure you will enjoy it.
+The show starts at 8pm every night, with extra shows from November-March at 5pm.
+Ticket price starts at $18, book your tickets and secure your seat.

 I’m actually not into bird watching, but spotting these rare animals in their natural habitat was a magical experience.
 It gave me an adrenaline rush while calming me down at the same time.
-Makes any sense?
-Anyway, it’s home to, amongst others, the black-headed Ibis, painted Stork, milky Stork, spot-billed Pelican, grey-headed fish eagle and many more bird species.
+Make any sense?
+Anyway, it’s home to, among others, the black-headed Ibis, painted Stork, milky Stork, spot-billed Pelican, grey-headed fish eagle and many more bird species.

-Prek Toal also hosts a floating village in the Tonle lake and it’s the only one where the local community isn’t exploited by large tour companies and greedy government officials.
-Community based eco tourism is the deal here and that makes it perfect for excursions to experience Cambodian culture and nature.
+Prek Toal also hosts a floating village in the Tonle Sap lake and it’s the only one where the local community isn’t exploited by large tour companies and greedy government officials.
+Community based eco tourism is the deal here and that makes it the perfect excursion to experience Cambodian culture and nature with a clean conscience.

-Tours to Prek Toal are not cheap, but do include a full package. $165 will get you aircon taxi transport, full boat trip fees, meal and drinks, as well as all entrance fees.
-Also included are the multiple English guided tours of the floating village, crocodile/fish farm, Tonle lake and the bird sanctuary in the biosphere reserve.
+Tours to Prek Toal are not cheap, but do include a full package. $165 will get you air conditioned taxi transport, full boat trip fees, meal and drinks, as well as all entrance fees.
+Also included are multiple English guided tours of the floating village, a crocodile/fish farm, Tonle Sap lake and the bird sanctuary in the biosphere reserve.
 Book your full Prek Toal experience here.

 Foreigners are prohibited to rent a motorbike in Siem Reap.
 In the rest of Cambodia it’s perfectly legal, but here the local taxi